 The term "social entrepreneurship" is becoming more prevelent these days, with many business claiming to have some sort of social aspect to their business.
 But what exactly is social entrepreneurship?
-Pamela Hartigan, director of the Skoll Centre for Social Entrepreneurship, gives her definition in an interview in Upsides:
+Pamela Hartigan, former director of the Skoll Centre for Social Entrepreneurship, gives her definition in an interview in Upsides:

 ‘Social entrepreneurship is about innovative and transformative solutions to social and environmental problems.’